4 February 2022

 Performance improvement with kTLS

-When serving static files under heavy load conditions, SSL_sendfile()it's possible increase throughput to 2 times the user space TLS, but the size of the performance increase depends significantly on various factors (disk performance, system load, etc.).
+When serving static files under heavy load conditions, SSL_sendfile()is possible increase throughput to 2 times the user space TLS, but the size of the performance increase depends significantly on various factors (disk performance, system load, etc.).
 You can also reduce CPU usage if your network adapter supports TLS offload.

 Riepilogo